 Brain and Spinal Metastatic Cancer

-Metastatic brain and spinal tumors are increasing in frequency, in part because people are living longer and the chance of incidence increases with age.
+Metastatic brain and spinal cord tumors are increasing in frequency, in part because people are living longer and the chance of incidence increases with age.

 Where do brain and spinal metastatic tumors originate?

 Tumors in the breast, lung, skin (melanoma), colon and kidney are common points of origin (primary sites) for metastasis to brain to spinal cord.
 Sometimes the body successfully destroys the primary tumor but is not able to destroy the secondary tumor, in which case the primary site is unknown.

 Lung tumors metastasize most quickly because blood travels directly from the lungs to the brain.

 Metastatic tumor symptoms depend on tumor location.
 General symptoms for metastatic brain tumors include:

 - Weakness on one side of the body